 However, it is possible for thieves to amplify or intercept the coded radio signal being sent by your fob.

-It is also possible for someone to stop your car from locking.
+It is also possible for thieves to stop your car from locking.
 Ordinarily, increased distance between your fob and your car should cause it to lock.
 However, thieves can intercept this signal and clone it.
 This means that as you walk away from your car, it may not lock.
 This gives the thieves easy access to your vehicle.

 If a thief cannot copy or intercept your key’s signal, your car can still be stolen if they are able to access your OBD (On Board Diagnostics) port.